pdurbin/slopi-communication/CONTRIBUTING.md

 There's a rough project plan at https://good-labs.github.io/docs/projects/slopi-communication/#project-plan

-The kanban board can be found at https://github.com/orgs/good-labs/projects/3
+The kanban board can be found at https://github.com/orgs/good-labs/projects/3 and you are welcome to create issues with any ideas you have.
+If you'd rather chat about your ideas first, please join the conversation at https://gitter.im/good-labs/community .
+Thanks!

-The first task is to create GitHub issues and add them to the board.